weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy.md

 > ### ***Creating distributed applications with Weave and the Docker platform***
 >
-> - Chapter 1: [Using Weave with Docker Machine][ch1]
+> - Part 1: [Using Weave with Docker Machine][ch1]
-> - Chapter 3: [Using Weave with Docker Machine and Swarm][ch3]
+> - Part 3: [Using Weave with Docker Machine and Swarm][ch3]
-> - Chapter 4: [Creating and scaling multi-host Docker deployment with Swarm and Compose using Weave][ch4]
+> - Part 4: [Creating and scaling multi-host Docker deployment with Swarm and Compose using Weave][ch4]

-Weave allows you to focus on developing your application, rather than your infrastructure, and it works great with tools like [Docker Machine](https://docs.docker.com/machine/).
+Weave allows you to focus on developing your application, rather than your infrastructure, and it also works great with tools like [Docker Machine](https://docs.docker.com/machine/).

 Here you will learn how to get started, you can then proceed to a more advanced setup with Swarm and later Compose in following chapters of this guide.

 ## What you will build

 [Docker Machine](https://docs.docker.com/machine/) makes it really easy to create Docker hosts (VMs) on your computer, on cloud providers and inside your own data center.
-It creates servers, installs Docker on them, then configures the Docker client to talk to them.
+It creates servers, installs Docker on them, and then configures the Docker client to talk to them.

 This chapter continues from [the previous one][ch1], which I encourage you to read first.